 Storrito is your autopilot forInstagram Stories

-TikTok now explicitly prohibits fully AI-generated content from earning revenue through the Creator Rewards Program, while allowing minor AI-assisted workflows like color correction, auto-captions, and AI-generated B-roll to remain monetization-eligible.
+TikTok now explicitly prohibits fully AI-generated content from qualifying for the Creator Rewards Program, while allowing minor AI-assisted workflows like color correction, auto-captions, and AI-generated B-roll to remain program-eligible.

 Where the Line Falls

 The distinction TikTok draws is between AI as a production tool and AI as the producer.
-A creator who uses AI to clean up audio, generate subtitles, or adjust color grading keeps full monetization access.
+A creator who uses AI to clean up audio, generate subtitles, or adjust color grading keeps full program eligibility.
 A creator who uses AI to generate the entire video, from visuals to voiceover, does not.
-The program's eligibility terms emphasize original, high-quality content and explicitly exclude content with "minimal original input," which effectively disqualifies fully synthetic videos from the revenue pool.
+The program's eligibility terms emphasize original, high-quality content and explicitly exclude content with “minimal original input,” which effectively disqualifies fully synthetic videos from the eligible content pool.

 The enforcement side is blunt.
-Creators who fail to label AI content face an escalating penalty structure that moves from content removal to posting restrictions to permanent monetization bans after a fourth offense.
-External sponsorships remain available for properly disclosed AI content, but the Creator Rewards Program, TikTok's primary revenue-sharing mechanism, is off-limits for fully generated work.
+Creators who fail to label AI content face an escalating penalty structure that moves from content removal to posting restrictions to permanent removal from the program after a fourth offense.
+External sponsorships remain available for properly disclosed AI content, but the Creator Rewards Program itself is off-limits for fully generated work.

 What the Eligibility Requirements Actually Filter